Graduate jobs in engineering

 The STEM skills shortage in the UK doesn't mean getting an engineering job is a walk in the park.
 A 2.1 or above is necessary to get hired by some of the big names in engineering but plenty of employers accept graduates with 2.2s.
 Find out which engineering employers accept 2.2s here.

 Other degrees welcome or not?

-You'll typically need an engineering degree, although a few employers recruit graduates from a maths, materials science or physics background for some of their technical roles.
-Alternatively, you can apply for a business-focused role within an engineering employer such as accountancy, human resources, marketing or procurement.
-These jobs are usually open to graduates from any degree discipline.
+A few employers recruit graduates from a maths, materials science or physics background for some of their technical roles.
+Alternatively, commercial roles within an engineering employer, such as accountancy, finance, human resources, logistics, marketing or procurement, are usually open to graduates from any degree discipline.

 Graduate jobs versus schemes

 Most of the major employers run an engineering graduate scheme with a large annual intake.
 For employers who cover a lot of areas, students usually apply to a specific stream, such as aerospace engineering, electrical engineering, mechanical engineering or civil engineering, and/or an area of the business, such as marine or energy.
 A graduate scheme will usually be two years long.
 You'll typically attend structured training alongside the rest of the graduates on the scheme and there will be a clear progression route over the duration of the scheme and once the scheme has come to an end.